kradalby/kradalby.no/content/Network/openvpn.md

 Title: OpenVPN with LDAP support
-Tags: vpn, ldap, openldap, openvpn, private networking, virtual private network
+Tags: VPN, LDAP, OpenLDAP, OpenVPN, private networking, virtual private network
 Date: 2014-01-01 10:00
 Modified: 2015-01-09 12:09
 Summary: How to set up OpenVPN with LDAP login instead of certs.

 [TOC]

-I was on a trip in the United States for two weeks and relied heavily on free and open networks from resturants and hotels.
-Therefore before we left i took a few hours to set up a OpenVPN server.
+I was on a trip in the United States for two weeks and relied heavily on free and open networks from restaurants and hotels.
+Therefore, before we left I took a few hours to set up an OpenVPN server.

-The reason i chose OpenVPN was ease of setup, the quite good Mac client [Tunnelblick](https://code.google.com/p/tunnelblick/) and the fact that it was a SSLVPN.
+The reason I chose OpenVPN was ease of setup, the quite good Mac client [Tunnelblick](https://code.google.com/p/tunnelblick/) and the fact that it was an SSLVPN.

-One of the benefits of SSLVPN is that you can configure it to run on port 443 over TCP (you can proably configure other vpn types in this way to).
-Quite a few of the Captive portals runs on this port, and have no restrictions for other type of traffic than HTTPS.
+One of the benefits of SSLVPN is that you can configure it to run on port 443 over TCP (you can probably configure other VPN types in this way too).
+Quite a few of the Captive portals runs on this port and have no restrictions for another type of traffic than HTTPS.
 This means that the VPN can connect before you accept the terms for the WiFi or even pay in some situations.

 ## Installation
 We will start with installing OpenVPN: